If you’ve already got a Google account (which most of us do for Gmail), you already have access to one of the best free tools available: Google Drive.

 - If you aren’t signed in, simply enter your Gmail address and password.
 Once in, you’ll see your main dashboard, known as “My Drive.”

-How To Back Up Files To Google Drive
+How to Backup Files to Google Drive

 To backup your files to Google Drive you’ll need to upload them and there’re two simple methods to do that.
 Firstly you can just drag and files onto the Google Drive window.
 And secondly, you could use the Upload Tool.